Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-At our age, we’ve been trained to not really ask why questions–or we’ve forgotten how to ask them.At our age, we've been trained to not really ask why questions--or we've forgotten how to ask… Click To Tweet
+At our age, we’ve been trained not to ask why questions—or we’ve forgotten how to ask them.At our age, we've been trained not to ask why questions--or we've forgotten how to ask them.
+What a shame.
+Click To Tweet

 (Origin of the Universe chapter 2.2)

-It’s possible we don’t even think about the ‘why questions’ anymore.
-This book, Origin of the Universe will answer the basic ‘why questions.’
-In this blog post I’ll summarize some of the questions I left you with in Inventory of the Universe for the Space to Fauna chapters.
+We rarely, if ever, think about the why questions anymore.
+This book, Origin of the Universe, will answer the basic why questions.
+In this blog post, I’ll summarize some of the questions I left you with in Inventory of the Universe for Chapters 1-6 from Space to Fauna.
 Think about them–where are the answers?

 Space (Expanding Infinity – chapter 1)